djalbat/occam-unicode/README.md

 }
 ```

-Lastly, there is a `focusUnicodeCharacterDropdownInput()` method that can be utilised by includeing the controller methods that come with the picker itself:
+Lastly, there is a `focusUnicodeCharacterDropdownInput()` method that can be utilised by including the controller methods that come with the picker itself:

 ```
 import { createUnicodeMethods } from "occam-unicode";